fantpmas/hylia/src/posts/lego-play-table-on-wheels-with-storage.md

 My first attempt at Ikea hacking.

 Combined two Trofast storage units by adding 2 sidings and a top in 18 mm MDF, screwed on from the inside.
-Rounded over the edges to make it safer to touch.
+Rounded over the edges to make it safer to touch.​

 Will mount two handles on the front face so we can easily pull it out from under the hanging cabinet that will be installed later.